Bradbourne Lakes improvements | Sevenoaks District Council

 In recent years we employed leisure experts, Land Use Consultants, to seek the views and priorities of visitors, the Bradbourne Residents’ Association and the wider community on the future of the Lakes.

-The public told us they wanted action to desilt the lakes and repair the lake edges, repair broken structures and the paths, cut back overgrown vegetation and make changes to support wildlife along with other improvements.
+The public told us they wanted action to desilt the lakes and repair the lake edges, repair broken structures and the paths, and make changes to support wildlife along with other improvements.

-For more information, see our Bradbourne Lakes questions and answers.
+For more information, including the latest project timetable, view our Bradbourne Lakes questions and answers.